matthiasn/octopress-blog/source/_posts/2013-09-10-birdwatch-explained.markdown

       }
 {% endcodeblock %}

 Inside the action we establish a connection to ElasticSearch by posting the query as a percolation query.
 The ID of the query is determined by hashing the entire query using SHA-256.
 That way repeated queries always have the same ID within ElasticSearch.
-Once that request is complete, we respond to the client with a feed that contains the follwing processing chain:
+Once that request is complete, we respond to the client with a feed that contains the following processing chain:

 * Tweets with matched query IDs originate from the TwitterClient.jsonTweetsOut Enumerator.
 * The matchesFilter Enumeratee checks if the matches set contains the query hash.
 If not, no further actions will take place.